tormaroe/FSharp.Msisdn/README.md

     val create : string -> T option

 Creates an Msisdn option.
 If s is a valid number, returns `Some Msisdn.T`.
 If not valid, returns `None`. `null` is never a valid number.

+By using an option type, `create` forces the caller to handle the case of invalid input, which is a good thing!

 `create` will strip away and ignore certain characters normally found in human representations of phone numbers.
 These are all valid inputs: